 A stock pot

-The first step is to make a decoction (sort of like a strong tea) of fresh or dried hawthorn berries.
-To prepare a decoction, measure out your hawthorn berries using a electronic or manual kitchen scale.
+The weight to volume method of decoction: weigh hawthorn berries using a electronic or manual kitchen scale.
 You don’t need anything fancy.
 Write down this number.
-Now multiply that number by 20.
+Now multiply that number by 10.
 This final number gives you the total volume of water to simmer (decoct) your berries in.
-For example, if my hawthorne berries weighed 25grams, I multiply that number by 20 which gives me 500.
-That means I’ll simmer my 25grams of hawthorne berries in 500ML of water.
-Easy right?
+For example, if my hawthorne berries weighed 50grams, I multiply that number by 10 which gives me 500.
+This means I’ll simmer my 25grams of hawthorn berries in 500ML of water.
+Place berries in a large pot, cover with the appropriate amount of cold water.
+Bring to boil, then turn it down and simmer for 1-2 hours with lid on.
+Strain.

 Now bottle, and refrigerate.
-Because it’s perishable, it’s best to consume within a few weeks.
+It’s perishable it’s best to consume within four weeks.
 Though if you prepared a 1:2 ratio it’ll likely be very stable and last a long time.
-To make it shelf stable, add some alcohol, like brandy to the finished product.
-If my total is 500ML of syrup, I’d add 300ML of brandy.
-Bottle. label with the ingredients and date and now enjoy!
+To make it shelf stable, add 20% alcohol to your finished product.
+Brandy tends to be a complementary flavour for hawthorn and honey.
+Twenty percent brandy to 500ml syrup is 100ml.
+Add the brandy to the syrup, mix and bottle.
+Be sure to label complete with all the ingredients and the date.
+Enjoy!

 For a daily tonic, consume 2-3 oz’s daily.